kensanata/ggg/README.md

 not great, but it certainly beats no checking at all, which is what happens when nobody ever goes to these key signing parties.

 Here's how it would work.
-We have a keybase account and our friend has a keybase account.
+We have a Keybase account and our friend has a keybase account.
 We already logged in and provided some identity of our own.
 You can read about that on the Keybase website.
 I'm only going to talk about the GPG interaction.